WelshSean/WelshSean.github.io/_posts/2017-01-20-build-test-app.md

 ---
 layout: post
-title: Building a Test Application To Run UNder Docker
+title: Building a Test Application To Run Under Docker
 ---

 # Building a test app for Docker